dh-tech/awesome-digital-humanities/README.md

 - [Digital Humanities Literacy Guidebook](https://cmu-lib.github.io/dhlg/topics/) - Overview on the field of Digital History and Digital Humanities.
 - [forText](https://fortext.net) - Collection of german tutorials for the interpretation and visualization of literature.
 - [Framework for Information Literacy for Higher Education](http://www.ala.org/acrl/standards/ilframework) - How to teach digital literacy.
+- [Humanities Data Analysis](https://www.humanitiesdataanalysis.org/) - A practical guide to data-intensive humanities research using the Python programming language.
 - [Intro Cultural Analytics](https://melaniewalsh.github.io/Intro-Cultural-Analytics/welcome.html) - Analyze cultural artifacts with Python.
 - [Introduction to Digital Humanities (DH101)](http://dh101.humanities.ucla.edu/) - Collection of resources/online coursebook based on the *Introduction to Digital Humanities (DH101)* course at [UCLA](http://www.ucla.edu/).
 - [Missing Semester](https://missing.csail.mit.edu/) - Useful tools that are not taught in class.